harishappana-git/vmss-node/README.md

 This repository contains an opinionated Terraform implementation for deploying an Azure Virtual Machine Scale Set (VMSS) landing zone that mirrors how many enterprise teams structure infrastructure-as-code projects.
 It demonstrates:

-- A modular Terraform layout with reusable components (networking, compute, monitoring).
+- A modular Terraform layout with reusable networking and compute components that can be shared across environments.
 - Remote state stored in Azure Storage with state locking.
 - Secure secret storage in Azure Key Vault.
-- Azure Monitor integration via Log Analytics.
-- CI/CD automation with GitHub Actions for plan/apply workflows.
+- CI/CD automation with GitHub Actions for plan/apply workflows that promote from dev to prod.

-The solution provisions a resource group, a virtual network, network security controls, a VMSS behind a load balancer, diagnostic storage, and monitoring resources.
+The solution provisions a resource group, a virtual network, network security controls, a VMSS behind a load balancer, diagnostic storage, and Key Vault.
 The VMSS uses a custom script extension to install NGINX and publish a simple landing page for verification.

 ## Repository structure